gwbischof/outsource-mcp/README.md

 - `prompt`: The text prompt to send to the model

 ### outsource_image
 Generates images using AI models.
-Currently supports OpenAI's DALL-E models.

 **Arguments:**
 - `provider`: The provider name (currently only "openai" is supported)
 - `model`: The model name ("dall-e-3" or "dall-e-2")
 - `prompt`: The image generation prompt

-Returns base64 encoded image data that can be directly used in applications.
+Returns the URL of the generated image.

+> **Note**: Image generation is currently only supported by OpenAI models (DALL-E 2 and DALL-E 3).
+Other providers only support text generation.

+## Configuration

-## Claude Desktop Integration
+### Claude Desktop

-Add to your Claude Desktop configuration:
+Add to your Claude Desktop configuration file:

 ```json
 {